 For example, Kabbage allows businesses to use the power of their own data to get immediate access to the working capital they need to grow.
 They do it all online within minutes; 100% automated with no paper forms and no waiting.
 They also have a mobile app that allows businesses to draw against their line and check the status of their small business loan on the go.

-Their fully automated loan application process is a great example of how business processes are moving online.
+Their fully automated loan application process and credit monitoring services are a great example of how business processes are moving online.
 In addition, their system reviews a variety of online business data when approving loans in contrast to just a credit score as with traditional loans.

 Younger generations are the fastest adopters of new technology, and upstart businesses consistently seek them out to become early adopters.
 So, businesses that have yet to recognize, both how their employees and customers get their stuff done, are missing out on being relevant.